 Do you want to go the extra mile to ensure your bedbugs are really gone?
 Or maybe you don’t have access to some of these supplies and tools?
 Here are some extra tips.

 - Be careful in communal areas: If you are in a shared laundry room, take extra precautions.
 Inspect folding areas and washing machines for bedbugs.
-You can never be too careful when it comes to these disgusting creatures!

 - Freeze your clothes: I know we’ve talked about heat non-stop, but freezing actually works, too.
 Try this tip for clothes that can’t be washed at a high temperature, such as silk, suede, shoes, or stuffed animals.
 Simply put the items in a plastic bag inside of your freezer.
 Set the temperature to -4 degrees Fahrenheit.
 This will kill the bedbugs, but you must leave them in the freezer for at least two days (10).
 Larger items may take longer.